msi-ris/Tutorials/rnaseq_cmd_beta.md

 Just like in evolutionary biology, a tree structure does not really capture the relatedness of directories and files.
-Some special types of files are actually links to paths in the filesystem that are very divergent from where the location of the link files is, like reticulations in a phylogenetic tree.
+Some special types of files are actually links to paths in the filesystem that are very divergent from where the locations of the link files are, like reticulations in a phylogenetic tree.
 We will talk about how to make links in later sections of this tutorial.
 These are very useful for making a dataset easy to find without having to actually copy the raw data.

 </div>

-Notice the slashes (`/`) between parts of the names - these give the full path to the file.
-In the case of `/Users/tomkono/data.txt`, you can read this name and know that the file called `data.txt` is located under the root (`/`), then the `Users` directory, then the `tomkono` directory.
+Notice the slashes (`/`) between parts of the names - these delimit the actual directories that make up the full path to the file.
+In the case of `/Users/tomkono/data.txt`, you can read the name and know that the file called `data.txt` is located under the root (`/`), then the `Users` directory, then the `tomkono` directory.
 In UNIX terminology, this is known as the *path* to the file.
 More specifically, it is known as the *absolute path* because it starts at the root of the filesystem.
 This is the way I prefer to specify paths to files because there is no ambiguity as to where the file is located.

+A path that does not start at the root is known as a *relative path*.
+To really show the difference between absolute paths and relative paths, we will have to run a few commands, so we will start to do that now.

 <div class="warn" markdown="1">